Why the ISO 27001 accreditation is important

 But the ISO standard isn’t just for checking if a provider is any good, it’s an essential step for any business to take.
 Therefore, it often comes as a surprise how many business leaders and IT managers seem to be unaware of the standard and the value that it brings.

 ISO 27001 is for information security what ISO 9001 is for quality – but it’s much bigger.
 ISO 27001 has been established by the world’s top experts in the field of information security to provide a methodology for the implementation and management of information security in an organisation.
-It also enables an organisation to get accredited, which in short means that an independent certification body has confirmed that information security has been implemented in the best possible way.
+It also enables an organisation to achieve accreditation.
+Where an independent certification body confirms that information security has been implemented in the best possible way.

 ISO 27001 specifically prescribes how an organisation will manage information security through a system of information security management tools and procedures.
 In essence, it aims to ensure that appropriate controls and management systems are in place to protect a business and its assets, particularly around key IT security areas that include:

-Integrity: by ensuring that data has not been changed inappropriately, whether by accident or deliberately, i.e. maliciously.
-This concept also includes “origin” or “source” integrity, i.e. ensuring a company can confirm that any data they receive has actually come from the person or entity that has been identified as the sender.
+By ensuring that data has not been changed inappropriately, whether by accident or deliberately, i.e. maliciously.
+This concept also includes “origin” or “source” integrity.
+For example, ensuring a company can confirm that any data they receive has actually come from the person or entity identified as the sender.

-Availability: by ensuring that all key information resources are available.
-If one IT system is down and/or key data is lost, the entire business may be put at risk.
+By ensuring that all key information resources are available.
+The loss of key data or downtime on one IT system could put the entire business at risk.